-All readings will be available through the Western Libraries online system (or on OWL) at no additional cost to the student.
+All readings will be available through the Western Libraries online system (or on OWL).

 4. Course Objectives and Format

 Objectives:

 - An understanding space and place within the context of tourism; - An understanding of geographical concepts and theories of tourism; - An understanding of the application of these geographical concepts and theories to real world places.